What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 - How to support good mental health where there may be increased general anxiety connected with COVID-19 both due to work changes (e.g. changed work conditions) and change in personal circumstances?

 - In respect of the Stage 4 restrictions applying to industries across metropolitan Melbourne (Victoria), all workers (with limited exceptions for public servants) must carry a permit issued to them by an employer in an open industry.
 The decision must be based on criteria under the Permitted Worker Permit Scheme and Access to Onsite Childcare/Kindergarten Permit Scheme Directions, which include the industry and service being permitted to operate and the worker being unable to work from home.

 What if an employee refuses to return to the workplace?

 An employer can insist on compliance with a direction to an employee that is lawful and reasonable in connection with the employment.
-Where an employer has addressed the risks posed by COVID-19 and eliminated or minimised them so far as is reasonably practicable including by adopting measures consistent with the National COVID-19 Safe Workplace Principles and the SafeWork Australia recommendations then that may provide a basis for compelling an employee to comply with the employer’s direction to return to the workplace subject to specific vulnerabilities to which the employee may be subject.
+Where an employer has addressed the risks posed by COVID-19 and eliminated or minimised them so far as is reasonably practicable, including by adopting measures consistent with the National COVID-19 Safe Workplace Principles and the SafeWork Australia recommendations, then that may provide a basis for compelling an employee to comply with the employer’s direction to return to the workplace subject to specific vulnerabilities to which the employee may be subject.
 Such vulnerabilities may necessitate the adoption of special arrangements for that employee to address WHS obligations or the employer’s duties under disability discrimination laws.

-Carrying out proper consultation should bring any special issues to the fore which can be addressed in the implementation of the employer’s return to the workplace plans.
+Carrying out proper consultation should bring any special issues to the forefront which can be addressed in the implementation of the employer’s return to the workplace plans.
 But where the employer is presented with a refusal to return to the workplace by an individual employee it is best that specific advice is sought before a reflexive response of disciplinary action or dismissal is undertaken.

 What other considerations should the prudent employer is thinking about at this time?